fly-apps/puppeteer-js-renderer/README.md

 To show the YouTube video views count, a small scraper written with [Axrio](https://www.npmjs.com/package/@geshan/axrio) npm package was executed.
 Axrio combines the popular [Axios](https://www.npmjs.com/package/axios) library and [Cheerio](https://www.npmjs.com/package/cheerio) to create a mini scraper.
 Axios is used to make requests and Cheerio acts like DOM navigator parsing the markup and giving us an API for traversing/manipulating the resulting data structure.
 You can kickstart a small scraper with Axrio too.

-The [yt-views.js](./yt-views) is a basic scraper which performs a GET request for the given YouTube URL with js-renderer-fly.
-Using js-renderer-fly will return the final DOM after the page's JavaScript executes.
+The [yt-views.js](./yt-views) is a basic scraper which performs a GET request for the given YouTube URL with Puppeteer.
+This will return the final DOM after the page's JavaScript executes.
 Then it parses the title and views count out of the rendered page's markup and prints it on the console.

 It uses the js-renderer-fly service that is already deployed and running on Fly.io.
 Have a look at he "[how to use it as a service](#how-to-use-it-as-a-service)" section for more information.
-To start your own js-renderer-fly on Fly.io jump to the "[how to deploy on fly.io](#how-to-deploy-it-on-flyio)" section.
+To start your own instance on Fly.io jump to the "[how to deploy on fly.io](#how-to-deploy-it-on-flyio)" section.

 ## Run locally